MischaJ/gars/README.md

 # rsvisualization

-> Mapbox visualization for Remote Sensing data
+> Mapbox visualization for Gap-Filled Remote Sensing data (using a Genetic Algorithm)

 ## Build Setup